opencv/opencv/modules/ml/doc/random_trees.rst

 The default constructor sets all parameters to some default values and they are different from default values of :ref:`CvDTreeParams`.

-.. index:: CvRTrees

-.. _CvRTrees:

 CvRTrees
 --------
 .. ocv:class:: CvRTrees

-    Random trees.

     The class implements the random forest predictor as described in the beginning of this section.

-.. index:: CvRTrees::train

-.. _CvRTrees::train:

 CvRTrees::train
 ---------------